 For more background on the 111 years of Durham Bulls history, check out the Bulls’ web page and the Wikipedia page.

-For WDBB's and other views on who are the Great Triple-A Durham Bulls see this post and this one and another from earlier this year.
+For WDBB’s and other views on who are the Great Triple-A Durham Bulls see this post about great hitters and this one and another from last year about great pitchers.

 If you missed Part 1, check it out here.